gleich/yamadesk/README.md

 # yamadesk

 A display that sits on my desk and displays the current volume of my [Yamaha R-N800A Stereo Network Receiver](https://usa.yamaha.com/products/audio_visual/hifi_components/r-n800a/index.html).
+It uses the [Yamaha Extended Control API](./spec.pdf) to interact with the receiver over HTTP.

 ![Demo image](demo.jpg)